killerducky/deja-queue/notes.md

 ## VIP user

+- [x] Adding new playlist is broken!!!
+- [ ] Smaller window size support
-- [?]
-TV high res is screwing the restore bounds command
+- [x] TV high res is screwing the restore bounds command
-- [?] use electron-window-state library -- see if VIP user issue fixed
+- [x] use electron-window-state library -- see if VIP user issue fixed
-- [?] chatgpt modify electron-window-state
+- [x] chatgpt modify electron-window-state
-- [?] recreated and verified on my own machine, but still weird
+- [x] recreated and verified on my own machine, but still weird
 - [ ] add playlist - should add to queue as PL, not individual songs
 - [ ] click on single song inside a playlist should skip to that song
 - [ ] filter playlists and only queue those playlists